andymckay/blog/_posts/2021-12-04-reporting-a-driver.md

 blog: andy-mckay
 ---

-One day I was at a traffic light waiting.
+A month or so ago I was a traffic light waiting to turn left.
 The car in front waited as well.
 Before the light turned green, it decided to do a left turn through a red light across multiple lanes of traffic.

 This car was not turning left "late".
+It made a **deliberate and calculated decision to turn left on red light**.
 A few moments later the light would turn green allowing the opposing traffic to come across.

 <img src="/files/turning-left.png" width="400">